collapsed-stacks/startups/questions/1741/can-i-use-logo-and-domain-name-of-a-company-that-no-longer-exists.md

 - tagged: `trademark`, `canada`, `domain-name`
 - score: 7

-<p>Is it possible to use the logo and domain name of an old company that went out of business?
-Specifically, would that be legal?</p>
+Is it possible to use the logo and domain name of an old company that went out of business?
+Specifically, would that be legal?

-<p>I already own the domain name that the previous company dropped.</p>
+I already own the domain name that the previous company dropped.

-<p>The previous business was registered in France and I'm going to register new business in Canada, and the type of business will be different.</p>
+The previous business was registered in France and I'm going to register new business in Canada, and the type of business will be different.

 ## Answer 1742